-Over two years later, follow up uncovered that neither the aspirin nor the wafarin provided any greater protection against nonfatal strokes, nonfatal heart attacks, or death than the placebo.
-And in the group taking aspirin, they were twice as likely to to suffer a heart attack or stroke as those who took wafarin (or the placebo).
+Over two years later, follow up uncovered that neither the aspirin nor the Wafarin provided any greater protection against nonfatal strokes, nonfatal heart attacks, or death than the placebo.
+And in the group taking aspirin, they were twice as likely to suffer a heart attack or stroke as those who took Wafarin (or the placebo).
 And then there are the usual gastrointestinal problems associated with aspirin prompting Dr John G F Cleland, the lead researcher in the study to proclaim that theoretical benefits of aspirin be damned, because the real evidence points to it just doing harm.

 And finally, a Taiwan cohort study looking at medical records of around 60,000 people discovered that people with high blood pressure who went on a regimen of one of the following NSAIDS, etodolac, nabumetone, ibuprofen, or naproxen, increased significantly their chances of a stroke or heart attack.
 [Ref]